BRITian/MP-BERT/Pretrain_code/pretrain_data_process/README.md

+**Attention**
-The processing of the pre-training data depends on your device, typically it takes around 20 days to process the data (with pfam predictions taking around 1-2 weeks, GPU accelerated predictions are recommended, and data processing to training data takes around 1-2 weeks)
+* The processing of the pre-training data depends on your device, typically it takes around 20 days to process the data (with pfam predictions taking around 1-2 weeks, GPU accelerated predictions are recommended, and data processing to training data takes around 1-2 weeks)
+* Keep an eye on your device memory, you may need to limit the total amount of data you can process in a single session